Russ Harvey Consulting - Computer and Internet Services

 Learn more about safer email practices including how to avoid malicious attachments.

-If you have issues with an email you received, whether it is because you're reporting spam or something else, you'll be asked to look at “the headers.”
+If you have issues with an email you received, you'll be asked to look at and possibly submit “the headers.”

 Use Encrypted HTTPS Sites Where Possible